limjeck/osuplus/README.md

 - Settings tab to enable/disable osuplus features
 - Force show difficulties in beatmap listing
 - Display "pp if ranked or fc" for maps with scoreboards and user recent plays (click the pp value) (only for standard)
-- Export beatmap top scores to csv
+- Export beatmap leaderboard to csv

 ## Prerequisites
 - Tampermonkey (for Chrome) or Greasemonkey (for Firefox)